-FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [1 to 10] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely.
+FIA_AFL.1.1 The TSF shall detect when an Administrator configurable positive integer within [1 to 10] unsuccessful authentication attempts occur related to Administrators attempting to authenticate remotely using a password8.

-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall / prevent the offending remote Administrator from successfully authenticating until [action= administrator has unlocked the account] is taken by a local an Administrator;
+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall [prevent the offending remote Administrator from successfully establishing remote session using any authentication method that involves a password until [Security Administrator has unlocked the account from local console] is taken by a local Administrator; prevent the offending Administrator from successfully establishing remote session using any authentication method that involves a password until an Administrator defined time period has elapsed]9.